sternSargentRA/pyTM/Docs/source/More_lectures/Dyn_Stack.rst

 Recall that :math:`z_t =\begin{bmatrix}  1 & v_t & Q_t & \overline q_t  \end{bmatrix}'`.

 Thus, :eq:`oli11` includes the equilibrium law of motion for the quantity :math:`\overline q_t` of the competitive fringe.
-By construction, :math:`\overline q_t` satisfies the Euler equation of the representative firm in the competitive fringe, as we elaborate in Appendix XXXXXXX.
+By construction, :math:`\overline q_t` satisfies the Euler equation of the representative firm in the competitive fringe.

 ..
 TODO: Fill in the link to the appendix given the placeholder XXXXXXX above.